Welcome Back, Kotter: Julie Kotter

-The character, Julie Kotter, is Gabe's wife and closest friend.
+Julie Kotter is Gabe Kotter's wife and closest friend.
 Though she has a sense of humor, she often wishes Gabe would take matters more seriously.
-She is occasionally upset with the amount of time her husband spends with his students, and she is troubled that he allows them to visit their apartment regularly; in the two-part story arc "Follow the Leader", the Sweathogs' constant intrusions lead Julie to separate briefly from Gabe and even seriously consider divorce.
-Originally from Nebraska, with a college degree in anthropology, Julie eventually becomes a secretary at Buchanan, and later a substitute teacher after Gabe's promotion to vice-principal.
+She is occasionally upset with the amount of time he devotes to his students (inside and outside of the school), and she is troubled that he allows them to visit their apartment regularly.
+In the two-part story "Follow the Leader", the Sweathogs' constant intrusions lead Julie to separate briefly from Gabe and even seriously consider divorce.
+Mrs. Kotter is originally from Nebraska and holds a college degree in anthropology.
+She eventually becomes a secretary at Buchanan High School, and later a substitute teacher after Gabe's promotion to vice-principal.
 She makes several references to her "world famous tuna casserole", a common meal at the Kotter dinner table, which Gabe and the Sweathogs deem inedible.